TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-demo.md

 following instructional videos will help you get started:

-## What Is Tyk Demo?
+## Tyk Demo Overview

-Watch our *What Is Tyk Demo* video for an overview of the *tyk-demo* repository and the various demo deployments it offers.
+Watch our *What Is Tyk Demo* video for an overview of *tyk-demo* and the various demo deployments it offers.

 {{< youtube MqVPyWg1YZM >}}